 Efficiency and Sustainability at the Forefront

 AI is playing a crucial role in enhancing business efficiency.
 High-performing organizations are harnessing AI for data governance, process standardization and error minimization through automation.
-This boosts operational efficiency and mitigates risks associated with AI implementation.
+This boosts operational efficiency and mitigates risks associated with AI implementation

-Furthermore, sustainability efforts are getting a boost from AI, with 43% of organizations integrating AI to optimize energy efficiency and reduce waste, thereby contributing to both operational efficiency and environmental sustainability.
+Furthermore, sustainability efforts are getting a boost from AI, with 43% of organizations integrating AI to optimize energy efficiency and reduce waste, thereby contributing to both operational efficiency and environmental sustainability

 “It’s not just about doing things faster – it’s about doing things smarter.
 By optimizing processes and reducing waste, AI contributes to more sustainable business practices,” Tan said.